dbaroncelli/D-KMP-sample/README.md

   - the **MainActivity.kt** file should be modified only to change the name of the Android theme
   - the **MyApp.kt** file doesn't need to be modified
   - the **Navigation.kt** file should be modified to define the screens navigation in the app
-  - in the **screens** folder: create a folder for each screen, containing all JetpackCompose composables for that screen
+  - in the **screens** folder: create a folder for each screen of the app, containing all JetpackCompose composables for that screen
 #### iosApp
   - the **AppMain.swift** file doesn't need to be modified
   - the **AppObservableObject.swift** file doesn't need to be modified
   - the **ContentView.swift** file should be modified to define which is the startup screen of the app
-  - in the **screens** folder: create a folder for each screen, containing all SwiftUI views for that screen
+  - in the **screens** folder: create a folder for each screen of the app, containing all SwiftUI views for that screen

 ![app_structure](https://user-images.githubusercontent.com/5320104/112217256-b518a500-8c22-11eb-93d5-52298f7b765f.png)